Headquarters of the United Nations: Construction

 The Secretariat Building was ceremonially topped out in October 1949 after its steel framework had been completed.
 The UN flag was hoisted atop the roof of the newly completed steel frame in celebration of this event.
 The installation of the Secretariat Building's interior furnishings proceeded quickly so that the building could be open in January 1951.
 In February 1950, the UN invited companies from 37 countries to bid on $2 million worth of furniture for the Secretariat Building.
 A month later, the UN announced that it would also be accepting all donations from private citizens, entities, or organizations.
 This marked a reversal from their previous policy of rejecting all donations.
 A $1.7 million steel contract on the United Nations General Assembly Building, the last structure to be built, was awarded in April 1950.
 At the time, the building was not expected to be complete until 1952 due to a steelworkers' strike, which had delayed the production of steel.
 The first pieces of the platform over the FDR Drive was lifted into place the same month.
 In June 1950, Norway proposed that it decorate and outfit the complex's Security Council chamber, and the UN unofficially accepted the Norwegian offer.

 In December 1949, Robert Moses proposed placing a playground inside the UN headquarters, but this plan was initially rejected.
 The UN subsequently reversed its position in April 1951, and Lie agreed to build a 100 by 140 ft playground at the northeast corner of the headquarters site.
 However, the UN did reject an unusual "model playground" proposal for that site, instead choosing to construct a play area similar to others found around New York City.
+The playground opened in April 1953.